Transforming Life After 50

 2022 Update: I wrote this post in December, 2019, looking forward to all that 2020 would bring, and encouraging us all to look to transforming life after 50 (or 60!).
 Well, bring it on, it sure did!
 Who would have thought or imagined what we would experience throughout this year.

-But once again we’re looking forward to a new year, 2021, and with it the hope for a healthier year.
-It won’t be the day-to-day life we experienced prior to the pandemic, but one that will give us renewed opportunities to move forward in our lives with health and anticipation.
+But once again we’re looking forward to another new year, 2023, and with it the hope for a healthier year than the last few have been.
+We’ll have renewed opportunities to move forward in our lives with health and anticipation.